algorandfoundation/specs/dev/TEAL.md

 | `substring3` | pop a byte-array A and two integers B and C. Extract a range of bytes from A starting at B up to but not including C, push the substring result.
 If C < B, or either is larger than the array length, the program fails |

 These opcodes take byte-array values that are interpreted as big-endian unsigned integers.
-For mathematical opeartors, the returned values are the shortest byte-array that can represent the returned value.
+For mathematical operators, the returned values are the shortest byte-array that can represent the returned value.
 For example, the zero value is the empty byte-array.
 For comparison operators, the returned value is a uint64